sistedes/handle.generator/README.md

-# SISTEDES Digital Library Tools
+# Hendle generator tool for the SISTEDES Digital Library

-Tools for the Sistedes digital library.
+Hendle generator tool for the SISTEDES Digital Library.

 ## es.sistedes.handle.generator